cburdine/materials-ml-workshop/MaterialsML/python/python_logic.md

 We can see from the output that the line `quotient = numerator / denominator` is not executed, since the condition `denominator != 0` evaluates to `False`.
 Also note that the body of the `if` statement is indented by either a single tab or four spaces.

 :::{important}
-Although Python is generally not very strict about whitespace between operations, it is important to make sure that the beginning of each indented line in an `if` statement (or similar structure) has the proper amount of whitespace.
+Although Python is generally not very strict about whitespace between operations, it is important to make sure that the beginning of each indented line in an `if` statement has the proper amount of whitespace.
 This whitespace can be either four spaces or a single tab, but whether tabs or spaces are used must be consistent throughout the entire block of Python code.
 If you are writing Python code in an editor or Integrated Development Environment (IDE), it is usually good practice to configure your editor to convert tabs to spaces when saving.
 :::

 Sometimes, we might also want to handle the case when the expression inside an `if` statement evaluates to `False`.
 This is achieved through `if`/`else` statements: